 - a.
 If a storm drainage report was required during land use planning, then it shall be finalized as part of the design.
-This should take into account any changes to the development, existing conditions or agency requirements since the time the draft report was done. - b.
-If a storm drainage report was not required during land use planning, it shall be required during design. - c.
-A storm drainage report shall include the following items. - 4.201 Existing Drainage Plan Provide a topographical contour map defining existing conditions to include the following minimum information: - a.
-Two-foot (2') contour intervals; slopes over 10% may use 5-foot (5') intervals; very flat sites may need contour interval of one-foot (1') or even one-half foot(1/2'); extend contours a minimum of 100 feet beyond property.
+This should take into account any changes to the development, existing conditions, or agency requirements since the time the draft report was done. - If a storm drainage report was not required during land use planning, it shall be required during design. - c.
+A storm drainage report shall include the following (4.201-4.207) - 4.201 Existing Drainage Plan shall contain a topographical contour map defining existing conditions.
+The topographical contour map shall include: - a.
+Two-foot (2') contour intervals; slopes over 10% may use 5-foot (5') intervals; very flat sites may need contour interval of one-foot (1') or even one-half foot (1/2'); extend contours a minimum of 100 feet beyond the property.